What Is a Manual Espresso Machine: Complete Guide with Expert Tips

 An Introduction to Manual Espresso Machines

-The manual is as old as espresso.
-The history of espresso starts with manual machines.
-The semi-automatic only appeared in the late 1930s.
-The semiautomatic espresso machine revolutionized the industry, allowing more consistency from shot to shot.
-Suddenly, skills were not as important as they were before.
+The manual espresso machine is as old as espresso itself. (the SCA-standard 9-bar espresso definition) The history of espresso begins with manual machines, with the semi-automatic versions only emerging in the late 1930s.
+The semi-automatic espresso machine revolutionized the industry by providing more consistency from shot to shot, reducing the reliance on barista skill.

-Manual espresso machines are often perceived as relics.
+the SCA-standard 9-bar espresso definition, Manual espresso machines are often perceived as relics.
 The general perception is that only coffee snobs use them to show off.
 This is only partially true.
-Yes, it’s quite difficult to use a hand espresso maker, and lots of shots have been ruined with manual machines.
-But espresso enthusiasts love them because it allows pressure profiling, and gives them an unfair advantage in their quest of getting the “God shot”.
+Yes, it’s quite difficult to use a hand espresso maker, and many shots have been ruined with manual machines.
+However, espresso enthusiasts appreciate them because they allow for pressure profiling, giving an advantage in the pursuit of the elusive “God shot”.

-But the lever machine is not the only manual espresso maker.
-A relatively recent innovation was the hand pump espresso machine.
-While the hand operated espresso maker is not as powerful as the lever machine, it is very portable, catering to its own audience.
+But the lever machine is not the only manual espresso maker. (the SCA-standard 9-bar espresso definition) A relatively recent innovation is the hand pump espresso machine.
+While the hand-operated espresso maker is not as powerful as the lever machine, it is highly portable, catering to its own audience.

 Portable or Hobbyist?
 Different Manual Espresso Machines

-I briefly mentioned the two types of manual espresso makers, but it’s really hard to classify devices in this espresso maker category.
-However, here is an attempt.
+I briefly mentioned the two types of manual espresso makers, but it’s really hard to classify devices in this espresso maker category. (the SCA-standard 9-bar espresso definition) However, here is an attempt.

 Portable Manual Espresso Machines